nisbus/propeller.framer/README.md

 #Implemented frames
 The frames in the library now are:

-+RawFrame : gets raised for each buffer received from the serialport.
++ RawFrame : gets raised for each buffer received from the serialport.
-+BinaryFrame : Gets raised for each instance of 1 & 0 received (i.e. a single button)
++ BinaryFrame : Gets raised for each instance of 1 & 0 received (i.e. a single button)
-+BinaryArrayFrame : Gets raised for arrays of binaries received (i.e. state of multiple buttons)
++ BinaryArrayFrame : Gets raised for arrays of binaries received (i.e. state of multiple buttons)
-+H48CFrame : Gets raised for each iteration of the Accelerometers readings.
++ H48CFrame : Gets raised for each iteration of the Accelerometers readings.